Nikhil-Singla/hurricaine/README.md

 - [ ]  Pinata Challenge
 - [ ]  Pinata ERC-6551 Challenge
 - [ ]  Okta Challenge
-- [✅]  GEHA Generative AI Emergency Response Challenge
+- [X]  GEHA Generative AI Emergency Response Challenge
 - [ ]  Corporate Challenge (only for official company teams)
 - [ ]  College Challenge (only for teams of up to 5 CS students from the same school)